Britain’s civil wars: the 15 key moments

 Charles I had shocked Puritans by his friendship with Spain during the Thirty Years’ War.
 Then the Rump had fought an epic naval war with fellow-Protestants, the Dutch, who were newly liberated from Spanish sovereignty.

 When he became protector, Cromwell ended that conflict and took on the Spanish empire in the New World.
 In December 1654 he sent an expedition to launch an unprovoked attack on Hispaniola, the island now shared between Haiti and the Dominican Republic.
 Ill-planned, ill-led, ill-disciplined, it was humiliatingly routed by a handful of Spaniards.

 It did limp on to take Jamaica, and later, when the war with Spain reached Europe, the English won naval victories and acquired the Channel base of Dunkirk.
 But the defeat at Hispaniola, which any Puritan was bound to interpret as a rebuke by God for the government’s or the nation’s sinfulness, was a terrible blow to Cromwell’s and his government’s morale.

 By Blair Worden

 Micheál Ó Siochrú is associate professor of history at Trinity College Dublin.
 His book God’s Executioner was published by Faber in 2009.

 John Adamson is a fellow in history at Peterhouse, University of Cambridge.
 His book The Noble Revolt: The Overthrow of Charles I was published by Phoenix in 2009.

 Blair Worden is emeritus fellow of St Edmund Hall, Oxford.
-His book God’s Instruments: Political Conduct in the England of Oliver Cromwell (OUP, March 2012) is out now.
+His book is God’s Instruments: Political Conduct in the England of Oliver Cromwell (OUP, March 2012)